jhey/phenotypes/README.md

 $ npm install @aminohealth/phenotypes --save
 ```

+### SASS

+The recommended way to use the styles for phenotypes is to import the scss entrypoint phenotypes.scss in your own project.
+When installed via npm this will be located at `@aminohealth/phenotypes/styles/phenotypes.scss`.
+This does require your project to use [Sass](https://sass-lang.com/).
+This is; however, not required and for that reason we also provide plain old css that you are able to use.

+**NOTE**  By default the phenotypes.scss entry point when compiled will include CSS variables in the output.
+CSS variables are required for custom themes.
+CSS variables will work fine for all evergreen browsers; however, if you need to support a browser that does not support CSS variables (IE) or do not require a custom theme, you can compile the css variables away (Or see the [theming docs](./THEMING.md) for supporting IE .)
+CSS variables can be compiled away easily by post-processing via [postcss](https://postcss.org/) and using the [postcss-preset-env](https://preset-env.cssdb.org/) plugin.
+An example of how to do this is can be seen in our own build process when we compile the phenotypes.scss file to plain old css [here](./scripts/compileScss.js#L40-L48).

+### CSS

+If you do not want to use sass there are two different css files that Phenotypes provides.
+The most straightforward of which is located at `@aminohealth/dist/css/phenotypes.css` when installed via npm.
+The other file is a themable css file that is located at `@aminohealth/dist/css/phenotypes.themable.css`.
+This file uses CSS variables to set theme variables and propagate those values to the Phenotypes styling.
+More information on this can be found in the [theming docs](./THEMING.md).

+### Peer Dependencies

 Phenotypes relies on a few peer dependencies that are exluded from the final build in order to ensure there are no duplicate libraries that are shipped when you use it within your application.
 You will need to install these alongside Phenotypes to ensure that the React components work correctly.
 These include:

 * @babel/runtime